-There is no specific provision referring to "head to head" clinical trial data before comparative claims; however, the Code of GPP states that the information must be grounded on scientific evaluation and related empirical evidence, which must be kept at the disposal of healthcare professionals, if required.
+There is no specific provision that requires that there must be "head to head" clinical trial data before comparative claims may be made; however, the Code of GPP states that the information must be grounded on scientific evaluation and related empirical evidence, which must be kept at the disposal of healthcare professionals, if required.
 It must not induce confusion by means of distortion, unjustified pressure, omission or any other means.